daisy20170101/TriBIE/README.md

-# SlowSlipSimulation
+# TriCy3D
-Tri3DSSE is a Fortran90 parallel (MPI) code to simulation episodic slow slip events with 3D curved fault geometry
+TriCy3D is a Fortran90 parallel (MPI) code to simulation slow slip events and earthquake cycles embeding in 3D curved fault geometry.

 # Static Green's function (or stiffness) calculation